Integrated

 Main areas of interest and research topics: Medieval History of Portugal; Portuguese erudite culture in the 12th to 14th centuries (Jurists, Theologians and Philosophers); Historical problematics of the beginnings of the foundation of the Portuguese University.

-CV: https://orcid.org/0000-0002-5446-0526
+ORCID: https://orcid.org/0000-0002-5446-0526

 Research group(s): Cultural encounters and evasion